There is some stocks that have clearly set themselves apart on the Toronto Stock Exchange over the last while.

 And then, there’s Goeasy Ltd (TSE:GSY).
 A Canadian dividend stock that has quietly posted some of the best returns on the TSX Index over the last two decades.
 More notably over the last 5 years of course as a niche market here in Canada is catching on in a big way, and that’s alternative lending.

 So, is Goeasy still a solid dividend and capital growth option for Canadian investors moving forward?
+Should you be buying stocks today in the alternative lending sector in general?
 As always, lets first take a look at what Goeasy does.

 Goeasy Ltd (TSE:GSY) stock analysis